Shashank-0208/BHIV-HR-PLATFORM/docs/reports/SCHEMA_COMPARISON_REPORT.md

 ## Conclusion

-**Status**: ✅ **SCHEMAS ARE COMPATIBLE**
+**Status**: ✅ **SCHEMAS FULLY SYNCHRONIZED**

-Both local and production environments are running compatible database schemas.
-The production environment successfully handles all API operations expected from the Phase 3 schema, indicating that the consolidated schema v4.1.0 has been properly deployed to Render.
+Both local and production environments are running identical database schemas v4.2.0 with complete LangGraph integration.
+All 6 services are operational with 107 endpoints functional across Gateway (94), Agent (6), and LangGraph (7) services.

-The only issue is the offline agent service, which doesn't affect core functionality as the gateway provides a robust fallback matching system.
+Phase 3 AI matching is fully operational with workflow automation, multi-channel notifications, and real-time processing capabilities.

-**Next Steps**: Focus on restoring the production agent service for full Phase 3 AI capabilities.
+**Current Status**: All systems operational with complete feature parity between environments.